Agrii specialists in conversation on farm

 Tony Smith:

-How can rethinking grassland fertilizer make a difference for livestock performance?
+How can rethinking grassland fertiliser make a difference for livestock performance?

 Ben Lowe: